 This is one of many exhibitions curated by COCA for the Art in Public Places program on behalf of the City of Tallahassee.
 For more information about this exhibition or upcoming exhibitions, visit tallahasseearts.org or contact Amanda Karioth Thompson at COCA, (850) 224-2500 or firstname.lastname@example.org.

-This exhibition showcases youthful talent and imagination through more than 80 pieces of student artwork.
-Elementary, middle, and high school art teachers submit work on behalf of their students for the show.
-The entries will represent more than 40 different area public, private, and home schools.
+The Winter Festival Youth Art Exhibition 2018 showcases youthful talent and imagination through more than 70 pieces of student artwork.
+Elementary, middle, and high school art teachers submitted work on behalf of their students for the exhibition.
+The entries represent more than 30 different area public and private schools.
 The dedication and professionalism of our area art teachers is evident in the quality of the student artwork on display in the gallery and the exhibition is stunning.

-A public reception for the exhibition begins at 6:00pm on Friday, Dec.
-1st in the City Hall Gallery, and lasts until 7:30.
+A public reception for the exhibition begins at 6:00pm on Friday, Nov.
+30 in the City Hall Gallery, and lasts until 7:30.
 The awards ceremony will start at 6:30pm.
+It promises to be an evening of great pride for the students and awe-inspired admiration for those who see the exhibit.

 City Commissioners’ Main Conference Room